 Three bedrooms: 2 x double (one with roof terrace access), 1 x twin with roof terrace access.
 Shower room with walk-in shower, basin and WC.
 Kitchen with dining area.
 Sitting room with gas fire and dining area with gas heater.

 Gas central heating with gas heater and gas fire.
 Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, Smart TV with Freeview, DVD, CD/radio, iPod dock, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair.
 Off road parking for 1 car, plus roadside parking in front of property on first come, first served basis.
 Alternative parking in Maritime Museum pay-and-display car park.
 Roof terrace with furniture (accessed from two bedrooms or by walkway from rear garden), front, enclosed lawned garden with terrace and furniture and rear, enclosed patio with furniture and BBQ area (BBQ not provided).
-Sorry, no smoking.
+Sorry, no smoking or pets accepted at the property.
 Shop and pub 5 mins walk.
 Beach 10 mins walk.
 Train station 5 mins walk.
 Note: Narrow lane up to property, off road parking may not be accessible if driving 4 x 4 type vehicles or a people carrier.
 Note: Property has steep rear garden with steps leading to it.
 Note: No stag/hen parties.

 Falmouth boasts the third largest natural harbour in the world, winding streets, beaches, pubs, shops, an art gallery, a National Maritime Museum and Pendennis Castle.
 Nearby is the town of St Mawes and Swanpool Nature Reserve.